postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 As a Postman Pro or Enterprise user, you can create shared Workspaces for ongoing development or short-term collaborations.
 You can add and remove Workspace members from among all of the organization’s paid users.
 Each Workspace contains a shareable team request history that enables developers to debug requests and API usage collaboratively.

 You can sync and share Postman Environments directly in Workspaces, without the need for templates.

-**Types of Workspaces roles**

-Workspaces has three types of roles.

-1. Administrator: enables a user to view, edit, and manage elements in a Workspace.
-2. Member: enables a user to view and edit elements in a Workspace.
-3. Non-member: enables a user to only view elements in a Workspace.

 ### Why use Workspaces?